 Paramour (French, adults only)

 There were so many fun activities available at the resort throughout the day.
 If you are looking for something family friendly, there were tons of options for kids and teens!
 If you’re going and don’t want to do anything, that’s fine too.
 We love to participate in the various activities offered and took full advantage of the fun.
 Some of the things I did were zumba by the pool and water aerobics.
 JP played water polo and volleyball!
 Together we did some of the poolside trivia games, giant chess and a bike ride to Puerto Morelos.
 The bike ride was a few miles to the local port town where we had 30 minutes to explore, shop and take pictures!
 We also did an excursion through a third party to see some of the Cenotes.
 That trip is going to be a post in itself just because it was such a great experience with so many pictures!

 Our overall experience at Now Sapphire was wonderful.
 The staff was so friendly and helpful.
 The activities were super fun.
 We were able to jump in and participate when we wanted to, but we were also able to step back and relax when we weren’t feeling it.
 The food was delicious with lots of options and the drinks were definitely flowing with all the different bars throughout the resort.
-I’m glad that I chose to come back and bring my main squeeze for a little bit of alone time without the kids.
+I’m glad that I chose to come back and bring my main squeeze for a little bit of us time without the kids in Mexico.
 It made us better, more patient and caring parents when we came back feeling recharged.
 Our glasses were full again, ready to pour into our family and loved ones!
 If you’re thinking about going to Cancun, I highly recommend this resort.
 Feel free to leave a comment or shoot me an e-mail if you have any questions!

 Here are just a few more pictures from our stay!